lbain/lucybain/source/blog/2014/12-04-feature-detection-vs-inference.md

 **TL;DR**

-Use feature detection if you're working with a feature that isn't available across all browsers.
+Use feature detection if you're working with a feature that isn’t available across all browsers.
 When the browsers upgrade your code will be able to take advantage of the upgrade and your code will still work.

 **Resources**